fsharp/fslang-design/RFCs/FS-1063-support-letbang-andbang-for-applicative-functors.md

     baz)
 ```

-The new `MapUsing` builder method is very much like the existing `Using`, but it does not require wrapping the given value in a context:
+The new `ApplyUsing` builder method is very much like the existing `Using`, but it does not require wrapping the given value in a context:

 ```fsharp
 Using : 'T * ('T -> M<'U>) -> M<'U> when 'U :> IDisposable